pzimero/qr-code-component/README.md

 ### Continued development

 I am used to html, so for the next project, I want to challenge myself and push for another project that uses css.
 I have an idea of how most css elements and properties works, but I want to make sure I have a thorough understanding.
 Especially when it comes to flexbox and css grid.
+I welcome any and all advice, so if you have any tips for me please do not hestiate to reach out and let me know.

 ### Useful resources